Assylum-Labs/hermis/docs/README.md

-# Solana Headless SDK Documentation
+# Hermis Documentation

-This directory contains the complete documentation for Solana Headless SDK, built with [Mintlify](https://mintlify.com).
+This directory contains the complete documentation for Hermis, built with [Mintlify](https://mintlify.com).

 ## 📁 Structure